 5. The issuing bank ensures that the card is valid, has not been flagged for fraud and that the funds are available.
 If so, it provides a response back to the network with an APPROVAL CODE.

 6. The network responds back to the processor with the approval information.

-7. The processor responds back to the merchant's equipment, which then displays the approval message.
+7. The processor sends a message back to the merchant’s equipment, which then displays the approval message.

-8. At the end of the night, the network will transfer the funds from the issuing bank to the processor, which will then transfer the funds to the merchant.
+8. At the end of the night, the network will transfer the funds from the cardholder’s issuing bank to the processor or acquirer, which will then transfer the funds to the merchant.

 Credit Card Processing Costs

 As mentioned above, all of the players in the credit card processing chain have a reason to benefit from the passing of funds via credit card from customer to merchant.
 Customers want credit or they want rewards (and of course to shop online and have a convenient way to pay in person), merchants want to make it as easy as possible for people to pay (even when they haven’t got ‘cash in hand’).
 Issuing banks want to loan money at interest because that’s how they make money, and acquiring banks and processors take their cut of the transaction cost in exchange for giving merchants access to the card networks.
 Finally, the card brands themselves benefit most from this arrangement, as the more people that use credit cards, the more they can earn too.

 So, when it comes to calculating the costs of accepting credit cards, we need to think of everyone that’s involved in a transaction and the fees associated with an electronic purchase.
 The most important of these is the interchange fee, which comprises the bulk of credit card processing costs for merchants.
 This is the fee set by the card brands to offset the risk of customers defaulting on their credit, or the risk of a fraudulent transaction.
 (This fee is also part of what helps pay for rewards programs for cardholders).Other fees include the card brand fee, and the processing fee, both of which are usually a percentage of the total transaction cost.